Hat Yai: Commerce

-Hat Yai has a reputation for being a shopping destination for both Thais and foreigners.
-There are numbers of department stores, shopping malls and markets throughout the city.
+Hat Yai has a reputation for being a shopping destination for both Thai people and foreigners.
+There are a number of department stores, shopping malls and markets throughout the city.
 Suntisook Market on Nipat U-tid 1, 2 & 3 roads are among the best-known.
 Their main products are imported processed food, cosmetics, fabrics, gadgets and electrical appliances.
 The city's major wet market is located near the railway station.
-And another one is Kim Yong market on Supasarn Rungsan road.

 Kim Yong market (also Gim Yong) is a famous market located in the center of Hat Yai, Songkhla.
 The market is divided into 2 parts.
 The first part is a 2-floor building previously called the “Chaloemthai” cinema.
 The second part is an outdoor market, alongside the road.

 The goods in this market are varied and each part of the market is different.
-On the first floor of the building, there are fresh foods, such as vegetables, meats, certain seafood, groceries, clothes, snacks, and dry foodstuffs.
+On the first floor of the building, there are fresh foods, such as vegetables, meats, seafood, groceries, clothes, snacks, and dry foodstuffs.
 It is well known that Kim Yong Market has many kinds of dry foodstuffs from China and snacks like chocolates and chips from Malaysia.
 On the second floor, there are electric appliances which are made in Thailand and China.
 All of these imported goods are inexpensive because they are tax-free.
 Outside of the building, many shops and stalls can be found along small streets.
 Most of the shops sell batiks from Malaysia and Indonesia and Muslim clothes while the majority of stalls sell foods and fruits.
 Moreover, chestnut is another popular product, which visitors prefer to buy.
-They can notice chestnut stalls easily by the man who roasts the chestnut and by the smell.

 Because of the variety of goods in this market, it is able to attract a large number of people, not only local people but also foreigners and travelers.

 The city has two large weekend markets, namely Asian Trade and Greenway, which are both located on Kanchanavanit Road.
 They mainly sell second-hand products, including clothes, shoes, decor and souvenirs.
-In addition, there are several large shopping centers in the city, including Diana, Odean, Robinson, Central, Siam Nakharin, Big C, Big C Extra, Tesco Lotus and Makro.
-By the end of 2013, Central Festival, one of the largest shopping centers in Southern Thailand.